nils-e13/chat_code/README.md

 ### Whats next:
 - initialize global chat messages history on page load for completely new users
 - turn selected contact card on the left blue once selected
+- rewrite naming conventions to enable other programmers a better understanding